USB and device history from Amcache: InventoryDeviceContainer and InventoryDevicePnp

 } | Sort-Object LastSeen -Descending

-This produces a per-device table that is dramatically easier to scan than raw Enum\USB exports.
+Per-device table that is dramatically easier to scan than raw Enum\USB exports.

 USB mass-storage focus#